-Parents are encouraged to bring students to school on time before classes begin.
+It is the responsibility of the parents to bring students to school on time before classes begin.
 Students are considered tardy after the bell rings.
 Any student who arrives to school/class late must report immediately to the Attendance/Guidance Office or Business Office.
 After signing-in, students are to report directly to the class in progress at that time.